 With a performance career that spans more than 25 years, Stuart Taylor, with his unique blend of stand-up comedy and magic, is by far one of SA’s top entertainment acts.
 He has been performing magic since his teens when he studied this art at the College of Magic in Cape Town.
 Stuart went on

 Stuart Taylor became a household name as the host of SABC 3’s hit travel show, Going Nowhere Slowly.
-A magician turned comedian, he has long since swopped his off beat travels for entertaining local and international audiences with his stand-up comedy shows (with an occasional touch of magic).
+A magician turned comedian, he has long since swapped his off beat travels for entertaining local and international audiences with his stand-up comedy shows (with an occasional touch of magic).

 Internationally, he has performed to critical acclaim at the Edinburgh Fringe Festival, the Berlin International Comedy Festival, New Zealand International Comedy Festival and the Montreaux Comedy festival in Switzerland.

 Locally, he has performed throughout most of SA.
-Stuart has written, produced and performed nine 1-man shows that have toured across South Africa.
+Stuart has written, produced and performed 9 one-man shows that have toured across South Africa.
 His most noted and famed shows include ‘Techni-Coloured’, ‘Learner Husband’ & ‘Money’s Too Tight to Mention’.
-Some of these solo performances have scooped various awards including the prestigious Ovation Award & Overall Best Comedy award at the National Arts Festival, and the Show Time Award for best solo performance.
+Some of these solo performances have scooped various awards including the prestigious Ovation Award and Overall Best Comedy award at the National Arts Festival, and the Show Time Award for best solo performance.
 The success of ‘Learner Husband’ led Stuart to write the best selling comedy book: ‘Learner Husband – A handy guide for

-- Stuart’s TV credits include but is not limited to:two Comedy Central specials (Live at Parker’s), as well as his one-man show, ‘Money’s Too Tight to Mention’ being aired on said channel.
+- Stuart’s TV credits include but is not limited to:two Comedy Central specials (Live at Parker’s), as well as his one-man show, ‘Money’s Too Tight to Mention’ being aired on said channel

-- A 6-part documentary ‘Diary of a touring comic’ (which he had written, produced and directed) was showcased on Mzansi Magic.
+- a 6-part documentary ‘Diary of a touring comic’ (which he had written, produced and directed) was showcased on Mzansi Magic.